shemmjunior/digits-to-swahili/README.md

 4. Now run `npm run test`

 #### For Issues

-Contact: juniorshemm@gmail.com or raise an issue in the repo

 Also Feel free to contribute by creating a PR into the repository

 #### Licence
 The MIT License (MIT)

-Copyright (c) 2021 - Shemm Junior